volodymyrhudyma/blog/content/blog/react-antipatterns-index-as-a-key.md

 };
 ```

-Next, check the application - existing elements are not re-mounted anymore:
+Next, check the application - existing elements are no longer re-mounted:

 ![Identifiers, Generated With Npm Package](/img/nanoid-to-rescue.gif "Identifiers, Generated With Npm Package")

-## One More Example?
-(Homework)
+## Yet Another Example (Homework)

-Hopefully, till this moment you understand what is the key, how to use it and what issues can happen if it is used incorrectly.
+Hopefully by this point you understand what the key is, how to use it, and what problems can occur if you use it incorrectly.

 Take a look at one more example: